wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <p><strong>Where</strong>: In the Operations for Applications user interface.</p>
 <p><strong>How</strong>:<ul>
 <li>A user with the <strong>API Tokens</strong> permission can generate Operations for Applications API tokens for their own user account.
 The API tokens inherit all permissions that its associated user account owns.</li>
 <li>Users with the <strong>Accounts</strong> permission can generate Operations for Applications API tokens for service accounts.
-The API tokens inherit the permissions ot its associated service account.</li></ul>
+The API tokens inherit the permissions of their associated service account.</li></ul>
 For details, see <a href="api_tokens.html">Manage API Tokens</a>.</p>
 </td>
-<td><strong>Note</strong>: VMware Cloud services API tokens and server to server OAuth apps are recommended and fully supported to be used for obtaining VMware Cloud services access tokens.
+<td><strong>Note</strong>: It is recommended to use VMware Cloud services API tokens and server to server OAuth app credentials for obtaining VMware Cloud services access tokens.
 Operations for Applications API tokens are with limited support.
 <p><strong>Who</strong>:
 <ul><li>For VMware Cloud services API tokens associated with a user account, the corresponding user.</li>
 <li>For Operations for Applications API tokens associated with service accounts, the users with the <strong>Admin</strong> Operations for Applications service role.</li>